Getting Involved

 Speaker/Facilitator on Area of Expertise at Student Event

-Lunch Lectures hosted by a variety of IP student groups
+Lunch Lectures hosted by a variety of interprofessional student groups

 CLARION’s Interprofessional Dinner